 Rafes Pre-Medical Scholarship:

-To qualify, a student must be a full-time UNT pre-medical student, should currently be enrolled as a freshman, and demonstrate scholastic excellence.
+To be considered, a student must be a full-time UNT pre-medical student, should currently be enrolled as a freshman, and demonstrate scholastic excellence.
 The scholarship application is awarded for the following fall or spring semesters.
 For more information about this scholarship, please contact Todd Lang.